VorpalBlade/paketkoll/doc/src/konfigkoll/getting_started.md

 }
 ```

-Lets look at it once piece at a time:
+Let's look at it once piece at a time:

 ### System discovery